thecarlhall/cloud-gaming-on-ec2-instances/create-image.md

 Install things in Desktop\InstallationFiles.

-1. Nvidia drivers
+1. Nvidia drivers - video drivers for NVDIA T4 GPU.
-2. DCV server
+2. VB Audio - gets remote audio working better.
-3. DCV driver
+3. Parsec - for seeing and playing games.
+Buttery smooth.
-4. update registy
+4. update registy - from the original blog post.
+I think this agrees to stuff in the registry to skip prompts.
-5. Steam
+5. Steam - to play gamez.

 Run `init-local-storage.ps1` to initialize the instance storage on drive `Z:`.
 This is also installed to run on startup for subsequent starts.